Veincentre logo

 Foam Sclerotherapy

-Ultrasound-guided foam sclerotherapy is the gold-standard treatment option for varicose veins when EVLA is not required, as recommended by the National Institute of Health and Care Excellence (NICE).
+Ultrasound-guided foam sclerotherapy is a treatment option for varicose veins when EVLA is not required, as recommended by the National Institute of Health and Care Excellence (NICE).

 accent dots